Poison Ivy Rash Stages and Available Treatments

 Poison Ivy Rash Spreading Myths vs. Reality

 A common myth is that the fluid from blisters spreads the rash.
 In reality, poison ivy rash does not spread from blister fluid.
-The rash only appears where the urushiol oil makes contact with your skin though scratching can irritate surrounding areas and delay healing.
+The rash appears only where urushiol oil contacts your skin, though scratching can irritate surrounding areas and delay healing.

 Other facts: